Qarik-Group/safe/README.md

 If you run Homebrew on MacOS, be aware that the the Formula for safe in homebrew core is outdated, incorrect, and unmaintained.
-We maintain our own tap, which you ar eencouraged to use instead:
+We maintain our own tap, which you are encouraged to use instead:

 ```
 brew tap starkandwayne/cf